-I use a number of tools to help improve understanding of ice-sheet dynamics: idealized mathematical models; laboratory-scale fluid-mechanical experiments; and analysis of geophysical data, such as ice-surface velocities and ice-penetrating radar.
+I use a number of tools to help improve understanding: ice-sheet modelling; idealized mathematical models; laboratory-scale fluid-mechanical experiments; and analysis of geophysical data, such as ice-surface velocities and ice-penetrating radar.

 Henry Ice Rise:

 The Henry Ice Rise is a grounded area of ice found within the floating Ronne Ice Shelf, in the Weddell Sea Sector of West Antarctica.
 Ice rises act as pinning points for ice shelves, providing resistance to flow and buttressing the ice upstream of them.
 This reduces the rate at which grounded ice is discharged into the ocean and therefore the contribution of the ice sheets to sea-level rise.

 Ground-based ice-penetrating radar data has revealed a collection of relic crevasses at the base of the Henry Ice Rise, which could not have formed in the current flow configuration.
 Their presence suggests that the ice rise has grown from a previously smaller configuration and crevasses that formed at former grounding lines have since been buried and deformed.

 An overview of the work can be seen below in a poster presented at the AGU 2017 Fall Meeting in New Orleans.

 Analysis of Ice Surface Velocities: